DjaInPentest/krsch/README.md

-Simple sudoku game, based on python, with gui.
+Simple sudoku game.
+Based on python, with gui.